Quantile Regression with Censoring and Endogeneity: Introduction

-We analyze the theoretical properties of the CQIV estimator in large samples. \ Under suitable regularity conditions, CQIV is $\sqrt{n}$-consistent and has a normal limiting distribution. \ We characterize the expression of the asymptotic variance. \ Although this expression can be estimated using standard methods, we find it more convenient to use resampling methods for inference.\ We focus on weighted bootstrap because it has practical advantages over nonparametric bootstrap to deal with discrete regressors with small cell sizes (Ma and Kosorok, 2005, and Chen and Pouzo, 2009). \ We give regularity conditions for the consistency of weighted bootstrap to approximate the distribution of the CQIV estimator. \ For our leading cases of quantile and distribution regression estimation of the control variable, we provide more primitive assumptions that verify the regularity conditions for asymptotic normality and weighted bootstrap consistency. \ The verification of these conditions for quantile and distribution regression estimators of the first stage is new to the best of our knowledge.
+We analyze the theoretical properties of the CQIV estimator in large samples. \ Under suitable regularity conditions, CQIV is $\sqrt{n}$-consistent and has a normal limiting distribution. \ We characterize the expression of the asymptotic variance. \ Although this expression can be estimated using standard methods, we find it more convenient to use resampling methods for inference.\ We focus on weighted bootstrap because the proof of its consistency is not overly complex following the strategy set forth by Ma and Kosorok (2005). \ We give regularity conditions for the consistency of weighted bootstrap to approximate the distribution of the CQIV estimator. \ For our leading cases of quantile and distribution regression estimation of the control variable, we provide more primitive assumptions that verify the regularity conditions for asymptotic normality and weighted bootstrap consistency. \ The verification of these conditions for two-stage censored and uncensored quantile regression estimators based on quantile and distribution regression estimators of the first stage is new to the best of our knowledge.

-The CQIV estimator is simple to compute using standard statistical software. \ We demonstrate its implementation through Monte-Carlo simulations and an empirical application to the estimation of Engel curves for alcohol.
-The results of the Monte-Carlo exercise demonstrate that the performance of CQIV is comparable to that of Tobit IV in data generated to satisfy the Tobit IV assumptions, and it outperforms Tobit IV under heteroskedasticity.
+The CQIV estimator is simple to compute using standard statistical software.\footnote{We have developed a Stata command to implement the methods developed in this paper (see Chernozhukov, Fernandez-Val, Han, and Kowalski 2011).
+It is available at http://EconPapers.repec.org/RePEc:boc:bocode:s457478.} We demonstrate its implementation through Monte-Carlo simulations and an empirical application to the estimation of Engel curves for alcohol.
+The results of the Monte-Carlo exercise demonstrate that the performance of CQIV is comparable to that of Tobit IV in data generated to satisfy the Tobit IV assumptions, and it outperforms Tobit IV in data that do not satisfy these assumptions.
 The results of the application to Engel curves demonstrate the importance of accounting for endogeneity and censoring in real data.
 Another application of our CQIV estimator to the estimation of the price elasticity of expenditure on medical care appears in Kowalski (2009).